EMERGING MARKETS-Brazil real tumbles, Chilean peso supported by rate rise

 "Monetary restriction will subdue it but also impose a cost on the economy's recovery."

-Among other EM currencies, Turkey's lira TRY= weakened 0.5% to 14.95 against the dollar, touching its weakest level in nearly two months, while the Russian rouble EURRUBTN=MCX pulled back from a more than two-year high against the euro on the spectre of more sanctions against Moscow.
+Among other EM currencies, Turkey's lira TRY= weakened 0.6% to 14.95 against the dollar, touching its weakest level in nearly two months, while the Russian rouble EURRUBTN=MCX pulled back from a more than two-year high against the euro on the specter of more sanctions against Moscow.

+Stocks in the developing world were pressured, with those in Latin America .MILA00000PUS falling 1.3%.

+Brazilian miner Vale SA VALE3.SA said it has signed a long-term deal with Tesla Inc TSLA.O to supply the U.S.-based electric vehicle maker with nickel from its Canadian operations.
+Shares of the miner fell 1%.

 Stock indexes